-For the eighth year in a row, all the goats in the Bramblestone Farm herd have tested negative for small ruminant diseases!
+For the ninth year in a row, all the goats in the Bramblestone Farm herd have tested negative for small ruminant diseases!

 We test all goats to make sure they’re negative for small ruminant diseases before they ever come to Bramblestone Farm (or test the babies parents if a goat kid is too young to be tested).
 And, we also test the entire adult herd yearly to make sure that everyone is still disease free.
 It makes us SO HAPPY when the herd again tests negative!